jackdp/JPPack/Readme.md

 );
 ```

 In the folder with the `TJppPngButton Color Maps Designer` program you will find all my color schemes stored in INI files, as well as files with the `*.colors` extension.
-These are color palettes that you can view and edit in my (not yet completed but fully functioning) [Colors](http://www.pazera-software.com/products/colors/) program.
+These are color palettes that you can view and edit in my (not yet finished but fully functioning) [Colors](http://www.pazera-software.com/products/colors/) program.

 `TJppPngButton Color Maps Designer` can also be treated as a demonstration program of one of my other components: `TJppColorComboBox`.